-Under WLAN Controller > Profiles > Logical WLAN networks you can set the logical WLAN network parameters, which the WLC is to assign to the APs.
+Under WLAN Controller > Profiles > Logical WLAN networks you set the logical WLAN network parameters that the WLC assigns to the APs.
 The following parameters can be defined for each logical WLAN network:

 Logical WLAN network activated

 Enable the logical WLAN network by clicking on this option.